BananaXYZ/NEA/README.md

 # NEA
-My computer science NEA github repository
+My computer science NEA github repository.
+So far I have not started coding the main project, so this repository is empty